Frasan00/hysteria-orm/README.md

     /*
     * You can pass a soft delete column with the relative type in order to remove those records while using query().addRelation method
-    * Date soft column will be queried as AND column IS NULL, boolean soft delete column will be queried column = false instead
+    * Date soft COLUMN will be queried as AND column IS NULL, boolean soft delete column will be queried COLUMN = false instead
     */
     @hasMany(() => Post, "userId", { softDeleteColumn: "deletedAt", softDeleteType: "date" }) public posts: Post[];